coderefinery/git-intro/content/archaeology.md

 * The **GitHub** web interface allows many things to be done, but not everything.
-* **VS Code** allows some of these, but for some it's easier to open the VS Code terminal and run git there.
+* **VS Code** allows some of these, but for some it's easier to open the VS Code terminal and run Git there.

 ## Our toolbox for history inspection